Chapter 2. Managing Storage with Docker-formatted Containers

 2.2.
 Using container-storage-setup

 The container-storage-setup utility is installed with the container-storage-setup package, while leveraging components from the docker package.
 This utility can assist you in setting up the direct LVM storage.

 When docker starts, it automatically starts the docker-storage-setup daemon.
 By default, docker-storage-setup tries to find free space in the Volume Group containing the root Logical Volume and tries to set up an LVM thin pool.
 If there is no free space in the Volume Group, docker-storage-setup will fail to set up an LVM thin pool and will fall back to using loopback devices.

 The default behavior of docker-storage-setup is controlled by the /etc/sysconfig/docker-storage configuration file.
 You can override these options by creating a file /etc/sysconfig/docker-storage-setup using new values.

 The container-storage-setup utility needs to know where the free space is to set up a thin pool.
-Following are some of the ways you can configure the system to make sure container-storage-setup can setup an LVM thin pool.
+The following sections describe some of the ways you can configure the system to make sure container-storage-setup can setup an LVM thin pool.

 See man 1 container-storage-setup for more information.
-(Note that manual pages are not available by default on RHEL Atomic, however they are available on RHEL Server systems or in the rhel-tools container.)
+(Note that manual pages are not available on RHEL Atomic, however they are available on RHEL Server systems.)

 2.2.1.
 LVM thin pool in the volume group containing the root volume

 By default, container-storage-setup looks for free space in the root volume group and creates an LVM thin pool.
 Hence you can leave free space during system installation in the root volume group and starting docker will automatically set up a thin pool and use it.

 2.2.2.
 LVM thin pool in a user specified volume group